matn7/Google-Platform-Notes/gcp/SecurityAndNetworkingPracticeTest.md

 - `gcloud beta managed-zones create`
 - `gcloud beta dns create managed zones`
 - `gsutil dns managed-zones create`
-- :white_check_mark: **gcloud beta dns managed-zones create**
+- :white_check_mark: **`gcloud beta dns managed-zones create`**

 ```
-The correct answer, is gcloud beta dns managed-zones create. gsutil command which is used to work with Cloud Storage.
+* The correct answer, is 'gcloud beta dns managed-zones create'.
+* gsutil command which is used to work with Cloud Storage.
-Other options are incorrect, it is missing the term dns or the ordering of terms is incorrect.
+* Other options are incorrect, it is missing the term dns or the ordering of terms is incorrect.
 ```

 **Question 41: You have been asked to create a network with 1,000 IP addresses.
 In the interest of minimizing unused